sangmdev/Password-Cracker/README.md

 /accounts/facstaff/hauschildm/Crypto/proj2test
 which has a Makefile and some source files for a program that takes in a string from the user and hashes it in C.
-Submission:
-For turnin I want the source files of each of the three tasks uploaded separately (not zipped).
-I then what documentation explaining your results, including environment chosen, any source code, results obtained, etc. However, for this project I will want in-office presentations of your project where you will demonstrate quickly your code running and any problems you encountered.
-I will set up the times for this during final exams week.